nate-gehringer/static-server/README.md

 ### Environment variables

-- The `NODE_ENV` environment variable is respected if its value is …
+- The `NODE_ENV` environment variable is respected and used for the `Koa.env` property if its value is …

     - `development` (default)
     - `production`